 On 24 September 2018 the Company released an update on the arbitration process against COFIDE.
-From February to August of this year, three documents have been submitted to the Arbitration Panel:
+From February to August of this year, three documents have been submitted to the Court of Arbitration: 1.- The Company's Complaints submitted in February

-- 1.- The Company's Complaints submitted in February - 2.- COFIDE's jurisdictional objections, Answer and Counterclaim submitted in May, and - 3.
-The Company's Reply to COFIDE's Counterclaim, submitted in August.
+2.- COFIDE's jurisdictional objections, Answer and Counterclaim submitted in May, and

+3.- The Company's Reply to COFIDE's Counterclaim, submitted in August.